Tuesday, 9 July 2013

 It was still only mid-morning and we had planned to continue past St-Pierre, along the coast to Gruissan, but the heat was stifling, even this early in the day, and Keith did not like the look of me.
 He had not forgotten my little tearful outburst.

-Keith suggested that we change our plans and stay here for the night, at which I felt a wonderful wave of relief.
+Keith suggested that we change our plans and stay here for the night, at which I felt a wonderful wave of relief and gratitude.
 We retraced our steps to the camping ground with light hearts and booked in, pleasantly surprised that it was only €23.40.
 In the rest of France we would not expect to pay more than €15.

 The ground consisted of fine white gravel without a blade of grass, but there were trees here and there.
 Putting up the tent, we found it impossible to get a peg into the ground, so we had to use large stones to hold it down.